DavideBecker/Physics/README.md

 # Setting up the project
 Make sure [Node](https://nodejs.org/en/) with `npm` is installed and your CLI is pointed to this projects folder.

-If you don't already have gulp installed globally you need to run `npm install gulp -g`.
+If you don't already have gulp installed globally you need to run `npm install gulp-cli -g`.
 This is required to run gulp commands from CLI.

 Install the required Node modules by running `npm install`.
 This might take a while.